IBM/teaching-your-monolith-to-dance/docs/runtime-modernization/README.md

 ls
 ```

 Run the following command to start building the image.
 Make sure to copy the entire command, including the `"."` at the end.
-While the image is building continue with rest of this section:
+While the image is building, continue with rest of the lab:

 ```
 docker build --tag image-registry.openshift-image-registry.svc:5000/apps/cos .